superb-dev/wallet-fastapi-dynamodb/README.md

     }
 ```

-But, as a general rule, you should maintain [as few tables as possible](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html)
-in a DynamoDB application.
+Meanwhile, it is a general rule, you should maintain [as few tables as possible](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html) in a DynamoDB application.

+:point_right: Use single DynamoDB table

-Thus we should combine our data to a single table using different primary key patterns
-for our tables:
+Thus we should combine our data to a single table using different primary key patterns for our tables:

  - `Wallet(pk=f'{wallet_id}#wallet')`
  - `Transaction(pk=f"{wallet_id}_{nonce}#transaction")`